Bachelor of Engineering (Honours)

 Career outcomes

-A recent report from the Australian Council of Engineering Deans (ACED) projected a shortage of qualified engineering in the workforce.
+A recent report from the Australian Council of Engineering Deans (ACED) projected a shortage of qualified engineers in the workforce.
 They estimated that approximately 100,000 engineers will be required by 2030 to deliver on government initiatives in energy, transport and built infrastructure, advanced manufacturing, minerals, defence, and more.^

 Secure your future career by learning the design, development and production skills needed to work in a diverse range of industries that contribute to developing the systems of the future.
 Depending on your major, you can expect to gain employment in a wide range of private and government organisations.
 Roles may range from construction to environmental protection, or from robotics to building the infrastructure of tomorrow.